On estimation of weighted cumulative residual Tsallis entropy for complete and censored samples: Conclusion

 \section{Conclusion}

 In this paper, we study some new properties of WCRTE measure and develop four non-parametric estimators of WCRTE.
 We investigate asymptotic properties of the proposed estimators as well.
-Also, we propose estimators for WCRE measure and study their asymptotic properties.
-We compare the performances of these estimators using simulation and develop two new uniformity tests.
-Power of these tests are compared with some popular existing tests and it is observed that, proposed tests perform very well compared to the other tests in majority of the cases.\\
+We propose estimators for WCRE measure and study their asymptotic properties.
+Also, we suggested an estimator for WCRTE under progressively type-II censored samples.
+We compare the performances of these estimators using simulation and develop two new uniformity tests for complete samples.
+Power of these tests are compared with some popular existing tests and it is observed that proposed tests perform better compared to the other tests in majority of the cases.
+Also, we proposed an uniformity test under progressive type-II censoring.
+We investigated its performance by evaluating the power and we have observed that the uniformity test for progressive type-II censoring works quite well.\\

 We use one estimator of WCRTE and WCRE to construct the uniformity test.
 Other estimators may also be used for this purpose.
-It will be interesting to see for which value of the window size of these estimators give highest power.
+It will be interesting to see, for which value of the window size of these estimators gives the highest power.
+We evaluate the power of the uniformity test under progressive type-II censoring when $\alpha$ = 2.
+Computation became very intensive when it came to progressive type-II censoring.
+Note that, for fixed values of $n$ and $r$, there exists $n-1\choose r-1$ number of different censoring schemes.
+Therefore the number of progressive censoring schemes becomes very large even for moderate $n$ and $r$.
+It will be interesting to study the power of the test for different choices of $\alpha$ and for other censoring schemes.
 More work is needed in this direction.